North Carolina: Religion

 North Carolina residents since the colonial era have historically been overwhelmingly Protestant—first Anglican, then Baptist and Methodist.
 In 2010, the Southern Baptist Convention was the single largest Christian denomination, with 4,241 churches and 1,513,000 members.
-The second largest was the United Methodist Church, with 660,000 members and 1,923 churches.
-The third was the Roman Catholic Church, with 428,000 members in 190 parishes.
+The second largest in 2024 was the Roman Catholic Church which is organised into two dioceses.
+In the west is the Roman Catholic Diocese of Charlotte which includes Charlotte and has 530,000 members in 196 parishes.
+In the east is the Diocese of Raleigh with a total of 80 parishes and nearly 500,000 Catholics.
+The third largest was the United Methodist Church, with 660,000 members and 1,923 churches.
 The fourth largest was the Presbyterian Church (USA), with 186,000 members and 710 congregations; this denomination was brought by Scots-Irish immigrants who settled the backcountry in the colonial era.
 In 2020, the Southern Baptists remained the largest with 1,324,747 adherents, though Methodists and others were collectively overtaken by non/interdenominational Protestants numbering 1,053,564.

 In 1845, the Baptists split into regional associations of the Northern United States and Southern U.S., over the issue of slavery.
 These new associations were the Northern Baptist Convention (today the American Baptist Churches USA) and Southern Baptist Convention.
 By the late 19th century, the largest Protestant denomination in North Carolina were Baptists.
 After emancipation, black Baptists quickly set up their own independent congregations in North Carolina and other states of the South, as they wanted to be free of white supervision.
 Black Baptists developed their own state and national associations, such as the National Baptist Convention.
 Other primarily African American Baptist conventions which grew in the state since the 20th century were the Progressive National Baptist Convention and Full Gospel Baptist Church Fellowship.